Overview of the HexSim Resources

 Several example HexSim workspaces are available from the Downloads page.
 Some of these (e.g. the Example Workspace) include detailed descriptions of the models developed within them.
 Links to these descriptions will bring you to several dedicated website sub-pages.
 For other workspaces, documentation is made available in the form of a published paper that is available for download.
 In some other cases, material describing an example workspace is still in development.

-The above link will take you to a website page that provides access to material used in HexSim workshops and HexSim-based courses.
+The section includes a variety of materials used in HexSim workshops and HexSim-based courses.